Ayurveda’s Carrier Substances

 An anupan, or carrier substance, is a substance that is either mixed with or taken alongside an herb or formula with the idea that it will serve as a messenger, a catalyst, or a moderator for the herbs.
 Ayurveda values particular carrier substances for their ability to carry herbs and formulas deeper into specific channels or tissues, and also for their capacity to moderate any potentially aggravating effects.

-Common Ayurvedic anupans include water, ghee, honey, milk, and aloe vera juice or gel, and even the subtlest distinctions between carrier substances can make a difference.
+Common Ayurvedic anupans include water, ghee, honey, milk, and aloe vera juice or gel.
+Even the subtlest distinctions between carrier substances can make a difference.
 For example, cold water will reduce pitta and temper agni (the digestive fire), which can be useful when the digestive fire is intensely hot.
 Warm water will tend to provide a rather neutral vehicle for herbs.
 While hot water will stimulate the digestive fire, clear natural toxins, and balance both vata and kapha.

 Common Carrier Substances